 - 5.7.4 Throttle command must be mechanical.
 Hydraulic or electrical drive is not permitted.
 A pneumatic valve acting on throttle for the sole purpose of semi-automatic shifting is allowed. - 5.7.5 The inlet ports must be circular in the throttle area.
-[Maximum 50mm +/-2.0mm diameter] - 5.7.6 Variable geometry inlet systems are not permitted. - 5.7.7 Injectors are considered part of the homologated ECU but their spray pattern may vary for each engine manufacturer or supplier.
-The spray pattern of the injectors must be homologated by the manufacturer or supplier and may not be changed during the homologation period.

-Only one fuel injector per cylinder is permitted.

-5.7.8 The angle between the fuel injectors and a plane normal to the cylinder head surface must be 63.5° +/-6.5° [65.0° +/-1.0°].
+[Maximum 50mm +/-2.0mm diameter\] - 5.7.6 Variable geometry inlet systems are not permitted. - 5.7.7 Injectors are considered part of the homologated ECU but their spray pattern may vary for each engine manufacturer or supplier.
+The spray pattern of the injectors must be homologated by the manufacturer or supplier and may not be changed during the homologation period. - Only one fuel injector per cylinder is permitted. - 5.7.8 The angle between the fuel injectors and a plane normal to the cylinder head surface must be $63.5^{\circ} +/-6.5^{\circ} [65.0^{\circ} +/-1.0^{\circ}]$ .
 See Drawing 2.7 (Angle C).

-5.8 Control of the intake system :
+5.8 Control of the intake system:

-- 5.8.1 With at least one value in each cylinder shut and the engine throttles open, the complete intake system must be capable of sustaining a vacuum of 0.2bar. - 5.8.2 Alternatively, if all the valves are shut, either by removing the camshaft(s) or following a repair carried out under the supervision of the scrutineers, a vacuum of 0.267bar must be sustained. - 5.8.3 Any device used for checking the vacuum must have a maximum nominal output of 35 litres per minute and be capable of obtaining a vacuum of 0.734bar to 0.867bar for zero airflow.
+- 5.8.1 With at least one valve in each cylinder shut and the engine throttles open, the complete intake system must be capable of sustaining a vacuum of 0.2bar. - 5.8.2 Alternatively, if all the valves are shut, either by removing the camshaft(s) or following a repair carried out under the supervision of the scrutineers, a vacuum of 0.267bar must be sustained. - 5.8.3 Any device used for checking the vacuum must have a maximum nominal output of 35 litres per minute and be capable of obtaining a vacuum of 0.734bar to 0.867bar for zero airflow.

-5.9 Exhaust system dimensions and design :
+5.9 Exhaust system dimensions and design:

-5.9.1 The exhaust system must incorporate at least one functioning catalytic converter through which all exhaust gases must pass.
-All converters must be approved by the FIA and incorporate a matrix of at least 100cpsi.

-The noise generated by the car must not exceed 110dB(A).

-- 5.9.2 The minimum weight of the complete exhaust system is 11kg (including all parts from the cylinder head port exit to the exhaust gas exit including silencer and catalytic converter, but excluding any brackets used to mount the exhaust system to the car). - 5.9.3 Variable geometry exhaust systems are not permitted.
+- 5.9.1 The exhaust system must incorporate at least one functioning catalytic converter through which all exhaust gases must pass.
+All converters must be approved by the FIA and incorporate a matrix of at least 100cpsi. - The noise generated by the car must not exceed 110dB(A). - 5.9.2 The minimum weight of the complete exhaust system is 11kg (including all parts from the cylinder head port exit to the exhaust gas exit including silencer and catalytic converter, but excluding any brackets used to mount the exhaust system to the car). - 5.9.3 Variable geometry exhaust systems are not permitted. - 5.9.4 No part of the exhaust system (except for the exhaust manifold) may be less than 110mm from the car centre line and less than 210mm forward of the rear wheel centre line.

-5.10 Ignition system dimensions and design :
+5.10 Ignition system dimensions and design: